delta3d/delta3d/branches/RB-2.0/readme.txt

 # Platform-specific build instructions #
 ########################################

-Windows w/ Visual Studio .NET 7.1
+Windows with Visual Studio 2005
 -------------------------------

 1. Make sure you have your depedencies setup (see above).

-2. Open VisualStudio/delta.sln, build!
+2. Open VisualStudio/delta_2005.sln, build!
 This will generate the essential Delta3D libraries that can be built with our distributed dependencies.

 3. The rest of the components can be build with project files of